BrookeHeck/github.io-reading-notes-/notes301/class-03.md

 # Passing Functions as Props

 ## Summary
+The first two articles introduced two very helpful methods that can be used with arrays.
+The first one, map, loops through an array, but uses a callback to update that element in the array and return the updated element.
+The map function then returns the updated array.

+Spread is used to used to take elements out of array and work with them separately.
+This could be used in many cases, but some common uses for this could be to combine arrays, using an array as an argument, or updating states in React.

+Lastly, the video was a demonstration on how to pass functions from a parent component to a child component in React.
+This is done in the same way that other props are passed between components.
+Once you pass the function name as a prop in the render function of the parent component, it can be invoked by calling this.props in the child component.

 ## React Docs - lists and keys
 1. What does .map() return?

     Map returns an array.
-It will loop through an array, execute a callback function for each iteration.
+It will loop through an array and execute a callback function for each iteration.
 Whatever the callback function returns will be added to a new array, and that new array is what is returned.

 2. If I want to loop through an array and display each value in JSX, how do I do that in React?